Eddie Espriella monogram Eddie Espriella

 CursorCode editor

 VS Code with Claude pre-wired.
-The first AI-native editor that didn't feel like a demo.
-I edited this website in it.
-Composer mode is the difference.
+The first AI-native editor that did not feel like a demo.
+Composer mode is the difference — it understands a whole file at a time, not just the line under the cursor.

 MidjourneyVisuals, mood boards